kokkos/pykokkos/CONTRIBUTING.md

 expanding on the name; reviewers and future contributors should be able to understand the goal and major changes in the pull request before looking at the code itself.
+If the pull request closes issue #XXX, the description should contain the phrase `closes #XXX`.
+This links the issue to the pull request and automatically closes the issue when the pull request is merged.

 ### content